fetchai/agents-aea/docs/weather-skills.md

 </div>
 Note that the client informs the weather station that funds have been transfereed, but in this example no funds actually get transfered.

-## Demo 2: Fetch.ai ledger payment
+## Demo instructions 2: Fetch.ai ledger payment

 A demo to run the same scenario but with a true ledger transaction on Fetch.ai `testnet`.
 This demo assumes the weather client trusts the weather station to send the weather data upon successful payment.